qu1x/miniball/README.md

   * Find minimum-volume enclosing *n*-ellipsoid.
   * Improve numerical stability and performance.

+# Features

+  * `std` for spilling recursion stack over to the heap if necessary.
+Enabled by `default`.

 See the [release history] to keep track of the development.

 [release history]: RELEASES.md